 Generally, the first person a student would talk to is their lecturer or, if it is a course-related matter, the Program Director.
 Student Services located in the Nucleus Student Hub can also help answer your questions or can connect you with the relevant contact.

-You can contact any member of the team individually or send the team an email.
+Have a question?
+You can contact any member of the team individually or email the full team.